 If employees have to stop work to find solutions, it wastes valuable time.
 Even though they may be able to find answers online or from co-workers or managers, it’s much more efficient if there’s a dedicated support system in place.

 If there’s no support available, people will sometimes make the wrong decision rather than stop work and try to find an answer.
 With better support, efficiency is improved and errors are reduced.

 Performance support tools reinforce formal training.
 In some cases, they let you streamline formal training as employees don’t need to memorize as much information when they can get live support.

-Here are some of the most effective ways to offer the kind of support that maximizes productivity.
+Here are some of the most effective ways to offer support that maximizes employee productivity.

 1. Let Your Training and Support Work Together

 While training and performance support are distinct, they are both important for improving performance.
 The more familiar employees are with the system on which they work, the less support they’ll need on the job.
 Training, like performance support, should be analyzed with an eye towards making consistent improvements.
 While it’s true that people tend to forget quite a bit of training material, this doesn’t render training obsolete.
 On the contrary, quality performance support can trigger users’ memories of what they learned in training.
 When you identify areas where people typically get stuck, you can make adjustments to the training as well as performance support.

 When people commonly have trouble with a certain task or function, you need to offer support to help them get over the hurdle.
 You can also look into improving the training.
 However, it’s also advisable to see if you can simplify the task.
 If you make the interface simpler and more intuitive, you may find that users won’t require as much support.